-- queue-type name of the queue implementation to use.
-This value exists such that custom implementations can be registered (via hook lib) and then selected.
+- enable-queue truelfalse.
+Enables or disables packet queueing.
+When true, the server processes packets from the packet queue, which is filled by a separate thread.
+When false, the server processes packets directly from the socket buffers in the main thread.
+It is disabled by default. - queue-type name of the queue implementation to use.
+This value exists so that custom implementations can be registered (via hook library) and then selected.
 There is a default packet queue implementation that is pre-registered during server start up: "kea-ring4" for kea-dhcp4 and "kea-ring6" for kea-dhcp6. - capacity = n [packets].
-This is the maximum number of packets the packet queue can hold before packets are discarded.
-The optimal value for this is extremely site dependent.
-The default value for is 500 for both kea-ring4 and kea-ring6.
+This is the maximum number of packets the queue can hold before packets are discarded.
+The optimal value for this is extremely site-dependent.
+The default value is 500 for both kea-ring4 and kea-ring6.